SMW-Editor/smw-editor/README.md

 ## Currently in progress

-Parsing the ROM and generating project files from it.
+ROM disassembler, primarily for dividing the code and data portions of the ROM.

 You can track the progress [here](https://github.com/SMW-Editor/smw-editor/projects/1).